the1lab/1lab/src/Cat/CartesianClosed/Locally.lagda.md

 </div>

-which, by abstracting away the substitution of the argument[^app], expresses that there is an isomorphism between derivations $\Gamma
+which, by abstracting away the substitution of the argument,[^app] expresses that there is an isomorphism between derivations $\Gamma
 \vdash f : \Pi_{(x : A)} B(x)$ and $\Gamma, x : A \vdash f(x) : B(x)$.
 If we squint, this says precisely that $\Pi$ is a [[right adjoint]] to